Rugby World Cup: Spark customers continue to have issues during All Blacks' game

-Spark Sport customers remain to have issues with coverage as the All Blacks take on Namibia at the Rugby World Cup in Japan.
+Spark Sport customers continue to have issues with coverage as the All Blacks take on Namibia at the Rugby World Cup in Japan.

 Issues occurred for customers more than 15 minutes before kickoff, including streaming disruptions during the haka.

-Customers took to the Spark Sport Facebook page to express their frustrations.
+Customers took to the Spark Sport Facebook page to express their frustrations, among them TV3 broadcaster Hilary Barry.

+"Mr B's infuriated by these three dots during his rugby coverage but I've told him it's a lovely time for us to talk.
+And talk.
+And talk.
+Oh now it's just gone to black."

 "Not only will the games not stream your screwing the net up for other programs too!!!," one customer said.